nutanixed/prism-vnc-proxy/README.md

 4. Submit a pull request with a detailed description of your changes.

 ## TODOs
-- Tested on Rocky 9 + Python 3.9, but need to target 3.10++.
 - Should provide fixed versions of `requirements.txt`?
 - Should do linting, `pyflake`, etc.
 - GitHub Actions runner for unit tests, etc.